EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 where:

-* C_x - if error is sent by Party V and corr (METHOD_CORR mod 4) equals 0 or 2 then C_x is set to C_U, else if error is sent by Party U and corr (METHOD_CORR mod 4) equals 0 or 1 then C_x is set to C_V, else C_x is omitted.
+* C_x - if error is sent by the Responder and corr (METHOD_CORR mod 4) equals 0 or 2 then C_x is set to C_I, else if error is sent by the Initiator and corr (METHOD_CORR mod 4) equals 0 or 1 then C_x is set to C_R, else C_x is omitted.
 * ERR_MSG - text string containing the diagnostic payload, defined in the same way as in Section 5.5.2 of {{RFC7252}}.
 ERR_MSG MAY be a 0-length text string.
 * SUITES_R - cipher suites from SUITES_I or the EDHOC cipher suites registry that the Responder supports.
 Note that SUITES_R only contains the values from the EDHOC cipher suites registry and no index.
 SUITES_R MUST only be included in replies to message_1.

 ### Example Use of EDHOC Error Message with SUITES_R

-Assuming that Party U supports the five cipher suites \{5, 6, 7, 8, 9\} in decreasing order of preference, Figures {{fig-error1}}{: format="counter"} and {{fig-error2}}{: format="counter"} show examples of how Party U can truncate SUITES_U and how SUITES_V is used by Party V to give Party U information about the cipher suites that Party V supports.
-In {{fig-error1}}, Party V supports cipher suite 6 but not the selected cipher suite 5.
+Assuming that the Intiator supports the five cipher suites \{5, 6, 7, 8, 9\} in decreasing order of preference, Figures {{fig-error1}}{: format="counter"} and {{fig-error2}}{: format="counter"} show examples of how the Responder can truncate SUITES_I and how SUITES_R is used by the Responder to give the Initiator information about the cipher suites that the Responder supports.
+In {{fig-error1}}, the Responder supports cipher suite 6 but not the selected cipher suite 5.

 ~~~~~~~~~~~
 Initiator                                                   Responder